 The Plan coordinates benefits with Medicare as required under federal government rules and regulations.
-To the extent permitted by law, the Plan will not pay for any part of a covered expense to the extent the expense is actually paid under Medicare or would have been paid under Medicare Part B if the member was properly enrolled in Medicare and applied for benefits.
+This includes coordinating to the Medicare allowable amount.
+To the extent permitted by law, if the Plan is secondary to Medicare, the Plan will not pay for any part of a covered expense that is actually paid under Medicare or would have been paid under Medicare Part B if the member had enrolled in Medicare when eligible.
 The Plan will estimate what Medicare would have paid and reduce its benefits based on the estimate.
-Examples of when the Plan may estimate Medicare's payment include members under age 65 and disabled and the group has fewer than 100 employees, or members who are age 65 or older and all employers in the group have fewer than 20 employees.
-A member who chose not to enroll in Medicare when first eligible or canced Medicare after initial enrollment may have to pay any expenses not paid by the Plan.
+A member who chose not to enroll in Medicare when first eligible or canceled Medicare after initial enrollment may have to pay any expenses not paid by the Plan.